thanos-io/thanos/docs/components/query.md

       --store.unhealthy-timeout=5m
                                  Timeout before an unhealthy store is cleaned from the store UI page.
-      --query.auto-downsampling  Enable automatic adjustment (step / 5) to what
-                                 source of data should be used in store gateways if no max_source_resolution param is specified.
-      --query.partial-response   Enable partial response for queries if no partial_response param is specified.
-                                 --no-query.partial-response for disabling.
-      --query.default-evaluation-interval=1m
-                                 Set default evaluation interval for sub
-                                 queries.
       --store.response-timeout=0ms
                                  If a Store doesn't send any data in this specified duration then a Store will be ignored